Azure-Samples/openhack-production/README.md

 ## Running the sample

-Once the pipelines are setup and had successfully deployed the project, find your Azure Frontdoor endpoint and use it to test the website.
+Once the pipelines are setup and had successfully deployed the project, find your Azure Front Door endpoint and use it to test the website.

 ## Contributing